enesdemirag/programming-exercises/answers/approximating-pi.md

 ### Answer - Approximating Pi

 There are a couple different ways of estimating &#960;.
-I will use **[Monte Carlo Method](http://mathworld.wolfram.com/MonteCarloMethod.html)**.
+I will use **[Monte Carlo Method](http://mathworld.wolfram.com/MonteCarloMethod.html)** with C programming.

 What if we randomly throw darts at a dart board that looks like this.

 <img src="https://www.asc.ohio-state.edu/orban.14/math_coding/pi_graphical/circle_square2.png" width="300">